CSNG-MFF/website/compneuroseminar.md

 title: Computational neuroscience seminar
 ---

-<p style="color:red;">The seminar will take place each Tuesday at 8:30 at Mala Strana in the room 510.</p>
+<s style="color:red;">The seminar will take place each Tuesday at 8:30 at Mala Strana in the room 510.</s>
+<p style="color:red;">Due to aggravating of the Covid pandemic, the seminar will take place online each Tuesday at 8:30 via Zoom.</p>

 ### Synopsis